alefiyaV/chatty-app/README.md

-# synch messaging
+# Synch messaging system
 #### A simple ReactJS real-time messaging web application.
 Track how many users are connected to your chat and change your username to whatever you like.
+No need to register for an account- meaning anyone with a link will be joined to the chat.

 !["Friends making plans"](https://github.com/alefiyaV/chatty-app/blob/master/docs/chatty.png)

+### Features

+* When any connected user sends a message or changes their handle, all users in the chat are notified of the changes or sent the message.
+* Real-time display of the user count.

 ### Usage